fusioncharts/dev_centre_docs/getting-started/java/dynamically-add-chart-event-listener-using-java.md

 heading: Dynamically Add Chart Event Listener using Java
 ---

-## The full code for the chart is shown below:

 FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
 These features include chart updates, add events at runtime, and remove events at runtime.

 Events are signals that let you execute specific actions—such as manipulating the DOM, sending data to the server, and so on — using JavaScript, in response to any interactions/updates for a chart.
 Events can be used to trigger action(s) when: